zgypa/what-buddha-said/mind_brooming.md

 ---
 layout: default
 title: Mind Brooming
+author: Toni Magni
+date: 2022-W28-7
 ---

 A technique to use when one is having a hard time concentrating or keeping up the practice.

-Notes taken from question #327 [Dhamma on Air episode 106](https://www.youtube.com/watch?v=qTqIPHUYUTU).
+These notes were not taken from what-buddha-said.net, but were primarily transcribed from question #327 in [Dhamma on Air episode 106](https://www.youtube.com/watch?v=qTqIPHUYUTU).
+The 10 or so minutes in which the Bhikkhu explains these concepts were used as a starting point, to which i have added a few of my personal interpretations.

+This page is divided in two parts: the fist is some sort of checklist, a summary, a table of contents of the entire concept, which i drafted after having taken the notes i the explanation section.
+I created this with the intent to keep looking at this part to remember all the steps, kind of like a checklist.

-## Procedure
+# Procedure

-1. Awareness and Comprehension
+1. Awareness and Comprehension (all the time)

     1. Become aware by contemplating: